The Pima County Republican Party’s controversial gun raffle fundraiser was such a success that they ended up raffling off another weapon.

 But Shaw said he was told Democrats and independents bought tickets, estimating 10 percent of the buyers were Democrats.

 He also said three Democrats changed their voter registration to Republican on Thursday, with another Friday morning.

 Democratic state lawmaker Matt Heinz, who owns a Beretta firearm, remains critical of the raffle.
 “I don’t think it’s in good taste to be auctioning off a weapon in a directly political context given what happened,” Heinz said.

-On the other hand, he had predicted the spotlight could end up being a financial boon to the Republicans.
+On the other hand, he had predicted the notoriety could end up being a financial benefit to the party.

 “I think it’s going to be a success from a financial standpoint, but at what cost?
 They’ve profited off a terrible tragedy our congresswoman is still recovering from.”